-- Strategies for dyslexia e.g. coloured paper, extra time, use of a laptop or assistive technology - Social support for ASD students - Strategies in place for Asperger's Syndrome - Tutorial support from tutors - Allocation to an Additional Support Tutor for additional 1:1 study support
+- Strategies for dyslexia e.g. coloured paper, use of a laptop or assistive technology - Social support for ASD students - Tutorial support from tutors - Allocation to an Additional Support Tutor for additional 1:1 study support

 5. How will I know how my child is doing?